WHAT IS A PATENT?

 Patents Protect Inventions

-An invention involves an inventive step.
-The inventive step is not obvious to a person with a good knowledge and experience of the subject.
+An invention involves an inventive step if the differences between the invention and the earlier work of others are such that the invention would not have been obvious to a person with a good knowledge and experience of that subject.

 Patent protection is not automatic.
-You must file an application with IP Australia.
-They will then assess if your invention is patentable.
-The application must describe your invention in technical and legal terms.
-You must take care to draft the apllication carefully.
-Otherwise you may not get effective patent rights.
+You have to file an application so that IP Australia can assess whether your invention can be patented.
+The application describes your invention in technical and legal terms and must be drafted carefully to make sure you get effective patent rights.

 You can choose to patent your invention in Australia only or on an international level.

-In Australia there is also a relatively fast, and inexpensive patent.
-This option is applying for an innovation patent.
+In Australia there is also a relatively fast, and inexpensive option of applying for an innovation patent.
 Innovation patents have a shorter life of 8 years.

 Your Lawyer can guide you through the right intellectual property safeguards for all of your business IP assets.